Syphilis Infection

 How to Get Tested for STDs

-You can see Your Doctor (Limited Privacy), visit a Public Health Clinic (No Privacy) in your Area or Buy (Home/Lab) Test with a Private Testing Service (Full Privacy).
+You can see Your Doctor (Limited Privacy), visit a Public Health Clinic (No Privacy) in your Area or Buy (Home/Lab) Test with an STD Testing Service (Full Privacy).

-They can all find out (ASAP) if you have a problem (STD) and what course of action (Treatment) is needed.
-This way you'll get access to the Right Treatment (Prescription).
-More >>
+They can all find out (ASAP) if you have an infection (STD) and what course of action (Treatment) is needed.
+This way you'll get access to the Proper Treatment (Prescription).

 Education